 All fruitcakes weigh just over a pound and measure approximately 6" x 3" x 2".
 Each cake is a carefully crafted taste experience and considered the finest in the marketplace.

-Ingredients: flour, sugar, butter, eggs, white raisins, dried pineapple, glacéed cherries, coconut, fresh orange juice, Brazil nuts, almonds, walnuts, pecans, candied Lisbon lemon, Rangpur lime, blood orange, bergamot orange and shekwasha peels, candied Buddha’s hand citron, candied young ginger, brandy, baking powder, salt
+Ingredients: flour, sugar, butter, eggs, Hunza raisins, dried pineapple, glacéed cherries and apricots, coconut, orange juice, Brazil nuts, almonds, walnuts, pecans, candied Lisbon lemon, Rangpur lime, blood orange, bergamot orange, Seville orange peels, candied Buddha’s hand citron, candied ginger, brandy, baking powder, salt